Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

   as `NA - No machine needed for this product`.
 * Calculate scores in one transaction only when module approval is not required.
 * If module approval is required, create one `approval_request` for the attempt and leave score fields hidden until final decision.
+If the same attempt was previously rejected, reuse its existing approval request by setting it back to `PENDING`, updating the assigned approver, and clearing prior remarks and completion timestamp.
 * Assign the approval request to `module_master.owner_user_id`; if the owner is null, fallback to `user_checklist_status.assignee_id`.
 * Load answer options from the module's configured `scoring_metric_id`.